 In some cases, a person’s conduct can lead to his or her arrest based on another driver driving under the influence of alcohol or drugs.
 One of the most common ways this may occur is if a car owner allows an intoxicated person to drive the car owner’s vehicle.
+This is why it is essential to contact a Cook or Lake County DUI Attorney immediately.

 Under Illinois law (625 ILCS 5/16-202) it is unlawful for the owner, or any other person, employing or otherwise directing the driver of any car to require or knowingly to allow the car to be driven on Illinois highways in any way that is against the law.
 Additionally, it is also against Illinois law for one person to aid or abet another in the commission of a crime such as DUI, or to permit someone to drive while intoxicated.
 (625 ILCS 5/16-20; 625 ILCS 5/18a-305).